20 sustainable swaps you can make in your kitchen, recommended by experts | CNN Underscored

 How to start being sustainable

-Before you jump straight in and go swap crazy, you’ll first want to understand what waste is actually being produced in your household.
-Food waste, like vegetable ends and fruit rinds tend to be universal to every home and can be solved by setting up a compost bin.
+Before you jump straight in and go swap-crazy, you’ll first want to understand what waste is actually being produced in your household.
+Food waste, like vegetable ends and fruit rinds, tends to be universal to every home and can be solved by setting up a compost bin.
 To determine how to take care of other household waste, Candice Batista from The Eco Hub recommends doing a week-long trash audit.

 “You’re just going to compile everything that you buy and instead of throwing it out, you’re going to keep it; you’re going to have one pile for your garbage, one pile for your recycling,” says Batista, who also explains that you can keep your compostable scraps separate from this audit.
 “Then you’re going to look at those two piles and say, ‘Okay, am I throwing away a lot of stuff where I could be more sustainable?’”